Somerset County Council pays £1m 'sweeteners' in farm sell-off

 "It's terrible.
 Nobody knows where they're going, nobody knows what's happening."

-Only farmers who are on longer-term contracts are being offered the compensation.'No guarantees'
+Only farmers who are on longer-term contracts are being offered the compensation.

 Farmer James Miller lives with his county farm tenant wife in Donyatt near Ilminster.
 They had their tenancy contract renewed in April for five years.